 I am an economic consultant working for E.CA Economics.
-My industry expertise includes telecommunications, transportation, public broadcasting, aviation, health and beverages.
 I hold a PhD in economics from the Bonn Graduate School of Economics.
 Scroll down to learn more about my work and my research.

 University of Bonn

 |2009 - 2010||London School of Economics as part of

 European Doctoral Program in Quantitative Economics

 Feel free to contact me via email.
 The address is my first name followed by the (at)-sign and this page's domain.